100 Notable alumni of

 -

 Paul Rust is an American actor, comedian and writer.
-He starred in the 2009 film I Love You, Beth Cooper and in the Netflix series Love.
+He starred in the 2009 film I Love You, Beth Cooper and the Netflix series Love.

 -